pabs-code/Image-to-grayscale-histogram-converter/README.md

 ## About This Project

-This project provides a simple yet powerful tool for converting RGB images to grayscale and visualizing their pixel intensity distributions.
+GrayHist project provides a simple yet powerful tool for converting RGB images to grayscale and visualizing their pixel intensity distributions.
 Built using **Streamlit**, **Pillow**, and **Matplotlib**, it's ideal for developers looking to quickly add image processing capabilities to their workflows.

 ---